Q: Where do I send airline disability complaints? Will the government protect my rights?

 Additional information for reaching the DOT is available below:

 (202) 366-0511 (TTY)

-File a complaint via web form:
+File an ACAA complaint via web form (preferred method):

-Printable PDF Complaint Documents:
+Printable PDF Complaint Documents (must be mailed):